demisto/content/Packs/GoogleMaps/Integrations/GoogleMaps/README.md

 Use the Google Maps API.
-This integration was integrated and tested with version xx of GoogleMaps
+This integration was integrated and tested with version 3.43 of the Google Maps API.
+This integration always uses the latest API version.
 ## Configure GoogleMaps on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.